Belikhun/iot-smart-server/README.md

 ## 🗂 Running from source

 > [!IMPORTANT]
-> Detailed step-by-step tutorial to get this project up and running is not available!
+> Detailed step-by-step tutorial to get this project up and running is not, and will not be available!
 >
 > Database file, sample configs and environment files for this project is not available!